 Depression symptoms can also put additional stress on relationships with family and friends.
+Depression symptoms have some overlap with cancer related distress, but depression is different.
 Depression can interfere with education, school, and recreational activities.
-It is important for parents to be aware of the symptoms of depression, and to talk with their children about their feelings of distress, stress, and coping with cancer on a regular basis.
+It is important for parents to be aware of the symptoms of depression.
+Check in with your children (including siblings) regularly about their feelings of distress, stress, and coping with cancer on a regular basis.
 Some symptoms of depression are:

 - Feeling sad, down and/or hopeless

 - Changes in eating and sleeping habits.

 - Behavior changes characterized by vocal outbursts, crying, temper tantrums or “melt-downs”

 - Recurrent thoughts of death or suicide

 In children with cancer, the diagnosis of depression can be very difficult, as some of the symptoms (like fatigue, changes in weight, appetite, and sleep problems) can also all be related to the cancer and its treatment.